tony19/logback-android/README.md

 Configuration in Code
 ---------------------

-You can use the `logback` classes directly to initialize `logback-android` as shown in the following examples.
+If you prefer code-based configuration instead of the XML method above, you can use the `logback` classes directly to initialize `logback-android` as shown in the following examples.
 Note the direct usage of `logback` classes removes the advantage of the facade provided by SLF4J.

 *Example: Configures appenders directly*